 Notify your carrier of your allergyâ€‹

-Notify the airline, rail or bus service of your allergy at the time you book your tickets.
+Tell the airline, rail or bus service about your allergy when you book your tickets.

 Get travel insurance

-Make sure that your insurance will cover a trip to the doctor, clinic or hospital if you have an allergic reaction.
+Make sure that your insurance will cover a trip to the doctor, clinic or hospital.

 Think about timing